o0smond/ironvault/README.md

 # IronVault

-A visually driven, security focused password manager build entirely in Rust.
+A visually driven, security focused password manager built entirely in Rust.

 This program utilizes the Macroquad engine to render a hardware-accelerated, lightweight GUI that proves modern security software can work well and look good too.
 Built with a focus